dkroll713/reach/README.md

 ### Before Installing the App:
 Ensure you have [node](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) version 16.16.0 and npm version 8.11.0.

+If you are using Ubuntu or another Debian or RPM OS, [follow these instructions](https://github.com/nodesource/distributions#using-ubuntu-2).
+If you are on MacOS, [follow these instructions](https://formulae.brew.sh/formula/node@16).
+If you are on any other OS, [follow these instructions](https://nodejs.org/en/download/).

 ## Installing, Building, and Running the App

 To install the app, clone this repository and drag the config file 'config.js' to its root.